MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in-app.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 1. Open a web browser and enter the URL to your Dynamics 365 instance in the following format: &lt;domain\_name&gt;.crm.dynamics.com.
-For example, <https://productvisualize.crm.dynamics.com>.
+For example, `https://productvisualize.crm.dynamics.com`.

+    > [!NOTE]
+    > If you don't remember your Dynamics 365 instance URL, go to home.dynamics.com

 2. Enter your Dynamics 365 instance credentials and login to see a list of published apps.